-Those parts of the website which describe what I do shows that I have a traditional law practice.
+Those parts of this website which describes what I do shows that I have a traditional law practice.
 That is, a client comes to me with a need, I determine that I can assist, I agree to represent the client in that matter, and I shepard the matter through the court process with the hope of getting a desirable result for the client.
 But the practice description also includes two non-traditional areas of practice: pro se work, and dispute resolution.

 The pro se part of the practice is a response to changes in the legal system over the past 30 years.
 I don’t think legal services have gotten more expensive over the past 30 years.
 Instead, what has happened is that the legal system has gotten less friendly toward consumers and more complicated.
 The result is that attorneys are less likely to take cases on a contingent basis in certain areas of the law, such as employment, because those cases have gotten a lot more risky, and more legal services are needed to complete cases.
 Further, because consumer buying power has decreased over the past 30 years, you have fewer resources to pay for an attorney.